NafuKrypto/PentaBD/README.md

 ```
 Sends a request for a student with the given studentId to be assigned to a teacher with the given teacherId

+Sure!
+Here is the API documentation for the Teacher Controller:

+## Teacher Controller API Endpoints

+### Get Teacher Profile

+`GET /teachers/{teacherId}`

+Get the profile of the teacher with the specified ID.

+### Update Teacher Profile

+`PUT /teachers/{teacherId}`

+Update the profile of the teacher with the specified ID.

+### Reset Teacher Password

+`PUT /teachers/{teacherId}/password`

+Reset the password of the teacher with the specified ID.

+### Get Students by Advisor

+`GET /teachers/{teacherId}/students`

+Get a list of students assigned to the teacher with the specified ID.

+### Accept Student Request

+`PUT /teachers/{teacherId}/students/{studentId}/accept`

+Accept the request of the student with the specified ID to be assigned to the teacher with the specified ID.

+### Dismiss Student Request

+`PUT /teachers/{teacherId}/students/{studentId}/dismiss`

+Dismiss the request of the student with the specified ID to be assigned to the teacher with the specified ID.